HerrNamenlos123/JTAG_Interface/README.md

 ## How do I install it?

 The JTAG Interface is pretty easy to install.
 Just download the zip file containing the code and unzip it.
-To use it directly, go to the folder "Arduino code/libraries/", copy the folder "FPGA_Controller" and paste it into the libraries folder in your Sketchbook (Your sketchbook location is usually ".../Documents/Arduino").
+To use it directly, go to the folder `"Arduino code/libraries/"`, copy the folder "FPGA_Controller" and paste it into the libraries folder in your Sketchbook (Your sketchbook location is usually ".../Documents/Arduino").
 The library is now installed!
 To get a first test running all you need to do is to open the file "Arduino code/FPGA_Tester/FPGA_Tester.ino" with the Arduino IDE and upload it.
 Now everything should be working!

 If you now want to go further, you can open the Intel Quartus project with Intel Quartus (obviously :P) and compile it.
 When compilation was successful, you need to bit-reverse the output file ("FPGA code/projects/JTAG_PenetrationTest/output_files/MKRVIDOR4000.ttf").
 For that, refer to the following page: